 Referral to the Division Superintendent

-When a student commits a serious violation, the principal may submit a referral to the Division Superintendent to determine whether the student will remain at his or her school, be long-term suspended, reassigned to a different school or program, or recommended to the School Board for expulsion.
+When a student commits a serious violation, the principal may submit a referral to the Division Superintendent to determine whether the student will remain at their school, be long-term suspended, reassigned to a different school or program, or recommended to the School Board for expulsion.
 When a referral to the Division Superintendent is made, the parents and student have a right to participate in a hearing before the Division Superintendent’s hearing officers, who will determine the disciplinary outcome.

-When a student is suspended from school pending his or her hearing, the student is assigned a teacher who will act as a case manager to help the student stay on track with assignments.
+When a student is suspended from school pending their hearing, the student is assigned a teacher who will act as a case manager to help the student stay on track with assignments.
 Other direct support may also be provided.

-A student who commits serious and/or repeated school-related offenses, or who is charged with certain serious crimes related to an alleged community-based incident may be reassigned to a different school or program, including to an alternative educational setting.
+A student who commits serious and/or repeated school- related offenses, or who is charged with certain serious crimes related to an alleged community-based incident may be reassigned to a different school or program, including to an alternative educational setting.
 Before a student can be reassigned, the parents and student have a right to participate in a hearing before the Division Superintendent’s hearing officers, who will determine the disciplinary outcome.
 Parents may appeal the hearing officer’s reassignment decision to the School Board, which will review the appeal on the written record.
 When FCPS reassigns a student with an IEP for disciplinary reasons, in which the reassignment would result in a change of placement, the IEP team will convene to discuss the student’s IEP or implementation of the student’s IEP at the new location.
 Because the least restrictive environment (LRE) of a student with a disability is not to be predetermined, it is the duty of the IEP team to discuss, propose, an decide upon the LRE, consistent with the disciplinary decision.
 Accordingly, the IEP team will consider the views of all members of the meeting.